thunderheadone/one-sdk-android/README.md

 ## Questions or need help

-_The Thunderhead ONE team is available 24/7 to answer any questions you have.
+_The Thunderhead team is available 24/7 to answer any questions you have.
 Just email onesupport@thunderhead.com or visit our docs page for more detailed installation and usage information._